Reuh/candran/README.md

 #### Macros

-Using `define(identifier, replacement)` in the preprocessor, you can define macros.
-Both identifier and replacement are expected to be string containing Candran/Lua code.
+Using `define(identifier, replacement)` in the preprocessor, you can define macros. `identifier` is expected to be string containing Candran/Lua code (representing either a identifier or a function call), and `replacement` can be either a string containing Candran/Lua code or a function.

-There are two types of macros: variables, which replace every instance of the given identifier with the replacement text; and functions, which will replace every call to this function with the replacement text, also replacing its arguments.
+There are two types of macros identifiers: variables, which replace every instance of the given identifier with the replacement; and functions, which will replace every call to this function with the replacement, also replacing its arguments.
 The `...` will be replaced with every remaining argument.
 Macros can not be recursive.

+If `replacement` is a string, the macro will be replaced with this string, replacing the macros arguments in the string.
+If `replacement` is a function, the function will be called every time the macro is encoutered, with the macro arguments passed as strings, and is expected to return a string that will be used as a replacement.

-If the replacement text is empty, the macro will simply be removed from the compiled code.
+If `replacement` is the empty empty, the macro will simply be removed from the compiled code.

 ```lua
 -- Variable macro